Python Reverse String: How to Reverse String in Python

-Python doesn’t have the inbuilt reverse() function.
+Python doesn’t have a built-in reverse() function.
 However, there are various ways to reverse any string in Python.
 The fastest (and easiest?) way is to use a slice that steps backward, -1.
-Python String reversal isn’t used all that often in day-to-day programming, but it’s still a popular interviewing question.
+Python String reversal isn’t used often in day-to-day programming, but it’s still a popular interviewing question.

 - Using Slicing to create a reverse copy of the string.